Carysfort Reef

 Carysfort is a coral reef located within the Florida Keys National Marine Sanctuary.
 It lies to the east of Key Largo, within the Key Largo Existing Management Area, which is immediately to the east of John Pennekamp Coral Reef State Park.
 This reef is within a Sanctuary Preservation Area (SPA).
 The reef is northeast of The Elbow.
+The Carysfort Reef Light is near the center of the SPA.